-The study finds an increase in truck volumes and costs for the 80,000, 88,000, and 128,000-pound scenarios compared to the maximum GVW limit of 117,500 pounds, while the 105,500-pound scenario showed reduced costs.
-As shown in the table, the maximum cost (\$1.5 million per year) is found for the 80,000-pound scenario.
-The total costs are derived from pavement costs for all scenarios except the 128,000-pound scenario, where both bridge impacts and pavement costs are identified.
-The 128,000-pound scenario considers that the current bridge system provides an acceptable level of safety, serviceability and durability with the current weight limit.
-The estimated bridge cost for the 128,000-pound scenario is \$.9 million.
+The study found an increase in truck volumes and costs for the 80,000, 88,000, and 128,000pound scenarios compared to the maximum GVW limit of 117,500 pounds while the 105,500pound scenario showed reduced costs.
+As shown in the table, the maximum cost (\$1.5 million per year) was found for the 80,000-pound scenario.
+The total costs were derived from pavement costs for all scenarios except the 128,000-pound scenario, where both bridge impacts and pavement costs were identified.
+The 128,000-pound scenario considered that the current bridge system provides an acceptable level of safety, serviceability and durability with the current weight limit.
+The estimated bridge cost for the 128,000-pound scenario was \$.9 million.